 Consultation and Next Stages

-The RTS team have begun the first of two parts of the necessary consultation required to get the scheme over the line – the initial non-statutory consultation has recently taken place.
+Prior to the current public consultation, the RTS team conducted an initial non-statutory consultation.
 In addition to encouraging residents to take part I also submitted a response, which you can view here.